-Russia, Ukraine to resume conflict talks Monday
+Russia, Ukraine To Resume Conflict Talks Monday

-Conflict talks between Russia and Ukraine are set to renew Monday, negotiators and the Kremlin have stated, after either side hailed progress at earlier rounds aimed toward ending greater than two weeks of preventing.
+Conflict talks between Russia and Ukraine are set to renew Monday, negotiators and the Kremlin have mentioned, after either side hailed progress at earlier rounds geared toward ending greater than two weeks of preventing.

-The talks would resume by video-conference on Monday, Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy and a part of the negotiating group, stated late Sunday.
+The talks would resume by video-conference on Monday, Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelensky and a part of the negotiating group, mentioned late Sunday.

 His assertion, on Twitter, confirmed an earlier assertion by Dmitry Peskov, the spokesman for the Russian presidency.

-“Negotiations go non-stop in the format of video conferences,” Podolyak wrote Sunday in an English-language submit on Twitter.
+“Negotiations go non-stop in the format of video conferences,” Podolyak wrote Sunday in an English-language put up on Twitter.

-“On Monday, March 14, a negotiating session will be held to sum up the preliminary results,” he stated.
+“On Monday, March 14, a negotiating session will be held to sum up the preliminary results,” he mentioned.

 Peskov was quoted earlier by Russian information businesses as saying that negotiations had been scheduled to proceed Monday.

-The affirmation of the following spherical of talks come after either side stated they had been making headway on the negotiations aimed toward ending greater than two weeks of direct preventing between the Russian and Ukrainian armies.
+The affirmation of the following spherical of talks come after either side mentioned they had been making headway on the negotiations geared toward ending greater than two weeks of direct preventing between the Russian and Ukrainian armies.

-“If we compare the positions of both delegations at the start of the talks and now, we see significant progress,” he informed the community in response to Russian information businesses.
+“If we compare the positions of both delegations at the start of the talks and now, we see significant progress,” he advised the community in keeping with Russian information businesses.

 “My own expectations are that this progress could develop over the next few days into a unified position held by both delegations in documents to be signed,” businesses cited him as saying.

-Note: (This story has not been edited by NDTV employees and is auto-generated from a syndicated feed.)